Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact your local county environmental health department for more information.

-713 contractors who are certified to plug water wells.
+And 867 contractors who are certified in one of two categories to plug water wells.

 Non-Public Water Wells and Water Systems Booket